 - Therapeutic musicians interested in deepening their understanding of modes and learning to move between modes.

-- Increased flexibility in being able to vary and improvise with modes and their chords progressions.
+- Increased flexibility in being able to vary and improvise with modes and their chord progressions.

-- Therapeutic musicians wanting Continuing Education Units (CEUs).
+- Therapeutic musicians earn 10 Continuing Education Units (CEUs).

 - Musicians interested in becoming therapeutic musicians through the Music for Healing and Transitions Program mhtp.org and similar programs.